 I didn't see it.

-Anyway, after after this guy said this, then Lawrence O'Donnell parroted a line from Al Sharpton who said that Romney wanted to be booed at the NAA L C P, but O'Donnell said Romney wanted to be booed to appeal to certain racist precincts.
+Anyway, after this guy said this, then Lawrence O'Donnell parroted a line from Al Sharpton who said that Romney wanted to be booed at the NAA LCP, but O'Donnell said Romney wanted to be booed to appeal to certain racist precincts.

-So he was he was uh uh building off the comet of Pelosi.
+So he was building off the comet of Pelosi.

 And all of this is happening during the presidency of the first black president.

-Where we're how many people voted for Obama thinking that it would end racism, that would end all these arguments, and finally we'd be done with this.
+How many people voted for Obama thinking that it would end racism, that would end all these arguments, that finally we'd be done with this?

-And all it's not, and I predicted it, and I don't mind doing a nyan yin-nin-ing.
+And all it's done, and I predicted it, and I don't mind doing a nyan yin yin ya.

-See, I told you so, I warned you it was gonna get even worse because I said any disagreement whatsoever with Obama, no matter how outrageous the idea is gonna be chalked up to racism.
+See, I told you so, I warned you it was going to get even worse because I said any disagreement whatsoever with Obama, no matter how outrageous the idea, is going to be chalked up to racism.

 And it's getting absurd now.

-I mean, we just we just remember this this this uh Coker Bay, whatever name was that were from the convention.
+I mean, we just remember this Coker Bay, whatever her name was that from the convention.

 I kept this aside.

-I actually kept this thing as I knew I was gonna have to use it.
+I actually kept it as I knew I was going to have to use it.

 What is her name?